A Bespoke Iran Tour

 We’ll be staying in a variety of accommodation – from larger hotels in Tehran and Isfahan, to local hotels in Rasht and Zanjan and even an eco-camp at Matinabad.
 The accommodation has been chosen to help give you a real glimpse of life in Iran.

 What will the weather be like?

 In spring you can expect pleasantly warm days of around 16-20 degrees, and cool nights, especially in the desert.
 In summer the heat is ramping-up and can reach 40 degrees, so bring a good sun hat and cool clothes!
 In autumn the fierce heat gives way to balmy evenings and a lovely – though busier – time of year.
 But have no fear, we will supply you with a detailed packing list after you’ve signed up.

 We will provide you with an information pack after signing up to this trip, and this will detail any particular equipment we think either necessary or useful.

 How much are flights?

 This is a moving feast!
 It depends on where you are travelling from and how you want to get there.
 From London, it’s around £500 return (outbound to Tehran and return from Isfahan) with Turkish Airlines via Istanbul.
-We can offer flight inclusive packages also though.
-Again, we’ll send you an information pack containing all the information you need when you book your place.
+We can also offer ATOL-protected flight inclusive packages.

 What will the food be like?